Pharma blog

 Imagine that you are selling your used mobile phone and there are 2 people interested in buying it from you.
 One is offering you $300 and the other one $100.
 You wouldn’t have to think twice about who you’d sell it to, right?

-There is an organization called Access to Medicine Foundation.
+There is an organization called the Access to Medicine Foundation.
 Their mission is to stimulate and guide pharmaceutical companies to do more for the people who live in low- and middle-income countries.
 Every other year, they set up a list where you can see how the world’s largest pharmaceutical companies score on this matter.

 Why is this access to medicine so important?

-The WHO states that all people in the world should have the right to the highest attainable standard of health, yet for an estimated, two billion people access to medicine is out of reach.
+The WHO states that all people in the world should have the right to the highest attainable standard of health, yet for an estimated two billion people, access to medicine is out of reach.
 Furthermore, about 100 million people are pushed into extreme poverty because they have to pay for healthcare they can’t afford.

 What is the Access to Medicines Foundation?